 Two hours are required.
 Recommended courses are KIN 123 - Fitness for Life (2 hours) or two (1 hour) PED activity courses.

 '''

 KIN 123 - Fitness For Life

-OR

-Two (1 hour) PED activity courses

 '''

 Students at Mississippi College are required to complete chapel requirements based on the student classification at the time of enrollment as detailed below: